alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 * One often meets his destiny on the road he takes to avoid it.

   Master Oogway (Randall Duk Kim), in [*Kung Fu Panda*](https://www.imdb.com/title/tt0441773/).
-* Yesterday is history, tomorrow is a mystery,but today is a gift.
+* Yesterday is history, tomorrow is a mystery, but today is a gift.
 That is why it is called the _present_.

   Master Oogway (Randall Duk Kim), in [*Kung Fu Panda*](https://www.imdb.com/title/tt0441773/).
 * The fix is to learn quantum field theory.